jamesyoung-15/FallDetection/README.md

 # Simple Action Detection
 My internship project/mini-prototype at [Intelligent Design Technology Limited](https://intelligentdesign.hk/english/) that aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera image input.
 The project is aimed for a elderly home robot that uses Raspberry PI.
-This project was done within a month so improvements are needed for more robustness.

 <p align="middle">
     <img src="./media/demo-1.gif" width="30%" height="200px"/>